khanhvy1703/Minesweeper/README.md

 - EXPERT: 30X16 (99 bombs)

 ### BUGS need to be fixed:
-- out of bound for exper level
+- out of bound for expert level.
+- update numBombs reflecting to num of flags in the board.